MarcialRosales/rabbitmq-ldap-integration/auth-and-authz/Readme.md

 > From the [docs](http://www.rabbitmq.com/access-control.html#permissions):
 > RabbitMQ distinguishes between configure, write and read operations on a resource.
 The configure operations create or destroy resources, or alter their behaviour.
 The write operations inject messages into a resource.
 And the read operations retrieve messages from a resource.

-## 1. Launch OpenLDPA
+## 1. Launch OpenLDAP

-Run `start.sh` script to launch **OpenLdap**.
+Run `start.sh` script to launch **OpenLDAP**.
 It will kill the container we ran on the previous scenario and it will start a new one.
 This is so that we start with a clean LDAP database.

 ## 2. Set up LDAP entries